Scientific Name

 Description

-Sedum makinoi is a low-growing succulent with slender, creeping stems and opposite, fleshy, green leaves.
+Sedum makinoi is a low-growing succulent with slender, creeping stems and fleshy, green leaves arranged in opposite pairs.
 It can grow 4 inches (10 cm) tall.
-The leaves are flat and rounded, measuring up to 0.6 inches (1.5 cm) long and 0.4 inches (1 cm) wide.
+The leaves are flat and rounded, measuring up to 0.6 inches (1.5 cm) in length and 0.4 inches (1 cm) in width.

-The flowers are yellow and star-shaped and appear in mid-summer.
+The flowers are yellow, star-shaped, and appear in mid-summer.

 Sedum is easily planted.
-For shorter varieties, laying the plant on the ground where you will grow is usually enough to start the plant there.
-They will send out roots from wherever the stem touches the ground and root itself.
-If you want to ensure the plant starts there, add a very thin soil covering.
+For shorter varieties, simply laying the plant on the ground where you intend to grow it is usually enough to initiate growth there.
+They will send out roots from wherever the stem touches the ground and the root itself.
+To ensure the plant starts well, add a very thin layer of soil covering.

 You can break off one of the stems for taller varieties and push it into the ground where you want to grow it.
 The stem will root very easily, and a new plant will be established in a season or two.